binohead/wowchemy-blog/content/home/tags.md

 ---
 widget: tag_cloud
 headless: true  # This file represents a page section.

-# ...
-Put Your Section Options Here (title etc.) ...

-title: My New Section
-subtitle:
 weight: 15  # section position on page
-design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns: '1'

 active: true
 design:
   background: